Ho Man Tin station

 Despite its name, the station is technically not located within Ho Man Tin and is more than 1 km away from the central part of Ho Man Tin between Argyle Street and Waterloo Road.
-The station is nearer to central part of Hung Hom while Hung Hom station is located at reclaimed area of Hung Hom Bay.
+The station is nearer to the central part of Hung Hom while Hung Hom station is located at reclaimed area of Hung Hom Bay.

 History

 Ho Man Tin station was constructed under the HK$2.97 billion Kwun Tong Line Extension Contract 1001, which was awarded in 2011 to Nishimatsu Construction.
-This contract covered not only the station, but also the railway tunnels between Yau Ma Tei and Whampoa Station, including a ventilation building halfway between Yau Ma Tei and Ho Man Tin.
+This contract covered the station, the railway tunnels between Yau Ma Tei and Whampoa Station, and a ventilation building halfway between Yau Ma Tei and Ho Man Tin.

 The new 58000 sqm, eight-level railway station, cruciform in plan, was built on the site of the Valley Road Estate, which had been demolished a decade earlier.
 Built into a hillside, the station is partly underground and partly above-ground.
 The underground levels were excavated through the drill-and-blast method.

 The Kwun Tong line platforms of Ho Man Tin station opened on 23 October 2016.
 The Tuen Ma line platforms opened on 27 June 2021.